doopath/doovim/README.md

 - Pynvim from pip

 # Installation
-If you have a linux distro then just download the repo and launch _linux_install.py_ overwhise, copy any files from _config_ to your nvim config dir.
+If you have a linux distro then just download the repo and launch _linux_install.py_ overwhise, copy eveything from _config_ to your nvim config dir.